g0v-it/data-budget/CONTRIBUTING.md

 The test of the build script require dat least 2GB of ram available to the docker machine:

 ```
-sdaas --debug -f build.sdaas --reboot
+sdaas -f build.sdaas --reboot
 ```

-logs info and debug traces will be created in .cache directory
+logs info and debug traces will be created in .cache directory .
+The  `--debug` option increases the logging features.

 ### Stop the SDaaS platform